 Kathleen deLaski

-Kathleen deLaski is an education and workforce designer, as well as a futurist.
-She founded the Education Design Lab in 2013 to help colleges begin the journey to reimagine higher education toward the future of work.
-Her non-profit has helped 1200 colleges, orgs and economic regions design shorter, more affordable pathways for learners to achieve their economic goals.
 Stepping down after a decade as CEO of the Lab, Kathleen serves as board chair there and on the board of Credential Engine.
 She spends time as a senior advisor to the Project on Workforce at Harvard University and teaches human-centered design and higher ed reform as an adjunct professor in the Honors College at George Mason University, where she also served as an appointee to the Board of Visitors.
-Kathleen has long played a dual role as a philanthropist, managing the deLaski Family Foundation, which has been a 25-year grant maker in education reform, wellbeing, sustainable agriculture and the arts.
-In a previous career, Kathleen spent twenty years as a TV and then a digital journalist, including time as ABC News White House correspondent.
-Followed by a political appointment as the first female Pentagon spokesperson.
+Kathleen has long played a dual role as a philanthropist, managing the deLaski Family Foundation, which has been a 25-year grant maker in education reform, well-being, sustainable agriculture and the arts.

 Photo Credit: Jessica Overcash